Why Should You Read A Mindfulness Book?

 Mindfulness means nothing more or less than being present and aware.
 It is not a reactive state or one that requires thought.
 Rather, it is merely an ability to focus your thoughts and not become overwhelmed.

-Why read a mindfulness book?
+Why should you read a mindfulness book?

 Unlike articles on the internet, books tend to go much more in-depth into their analysis and methods.
 This means that rather than a skimmed article that only gives you pointers, you're more likely to get all the information you need to practice mindfulness successfully by reading a book about it.
 It may be easier to understand and follow mindfulness practices when you can move at a slower, more detailed pace.